-In Sweden, she was mentored by Erland Josephson and Gunnel Lindblom, two leading actors closely associated with the films and theatre of Ingmar Bergman.
-During this time she founded Tensta TeaterEnsemble, the first multi-ethnic theatre ensemble in Sweden.In the United States she co-founded Emotion Theatre (EMTH) together with scientist Federica Raia, physician Mario Deng, and playwright and director John Henry Davis.
-The EMTH explores the role of emotions in the relationship between doctors and patients in an increasingly technological medical world.
+Her work later expanded into collaborations that bridge theatre, science, and medicine.
+In the United States she co-founded Emotion Theatre (EMTH) together with scientist Federica Raia, physician Mario Deng, and playwright/director John Henry Davis.
+The project explores the role of emotion in the relationship between doctors and patients in an increasingly technological medical world.

-As Monaco explains:
+As Monaco describes it:

 “If I give a voice too early to the character I am creating, I lose it — and it will not come back to me.”

-In 2013 she directed the project “Stadsteater between Art and Science – Acting in the Neuroscience Era” at Stockholm Stadsteater.
+In 2013, she directed Stadsteater between Art and Science – Acting in the Neuroscience Era at Stockholm Stadsteater.

 Earlier in her career, Monaco held academic positions as Associate Professor of Acting and Drama at: